PAYCOMET/android-bankstore/README.md

 # ANDROID-SDK
-PAYTPV SDK for Apps in Android
+PAYCOMET SDK for Apps in Android

-The PAYTPV SDK provides easy to use methods for connecting to the PAYTPV API.
+The PAYCOMET SDK provides easy to use methods for connecting to the PAYCOMET API.

 - [Requirements](#requirements)
 - [Installation](#installation)